sftcd/surveys/README.md

 		Done graphing records

 	This stage can also be done using the ```make graphs``` target.

+	The ```clusterNNN.json``` files contain all the fingerprint structures for that cluster.
+The related ```graphNNN.dot``` flle contains the graphviz representation of the cluster, by default with the IP address replaced by the index of the host in the overall run.

 1. To generate the graph svg files (which isn't done by default) then: